 In addition to content creation, someone needs to:

 - Create SEO-focused content plans

 - Set brand tone standards and ensure they’re followed

 - Continually reevaluate the existing content strategy and refine as needed

-For enterprise companies, having an in-house team may be more practical because the amount and quality of content they need justify paying full-time salaries.
+Having an in-house team may be more practical for some companies and for some content because the amount and quality of content they need can justify paying full-time salaries.
 Here are some updated figures from Glassdoor:

 4. What Content Marketing Tools Will Your Business Use?